Release Management with Structure

 Next, add the data you need to track by clicking the + button at the top-right corner of the structure.
 You can add as many columns as you need, including:

-Issue Fields - For each issue field in your Jira, Structure offers a column that displays that field's value.
+Jira Fields - For each Jira field, Structure offers a column that displays that field's value.

-Progress - Display an aggregate issue progress, which is calculated based on values from the issue and its sub-issues.
+Progress - Display an aggregate work item progress, which is calculated based on values from the work item and its sub-work items.

-Totals - Display aggregate values for issue progress, which include progress values from sub-issues.
+Totals - Display aggregate values for work item progress, which include progress values from sub-work items.

 Service Management - Jira Service Management customers can visualize and manage SLA fields within a structure.